Reliable Agglomerative Clustering: Reliable Agglomerative Clustering

-Notice that the several improvements developed for the standard strategy can be applied to the proposed strategy as well.
+Notice that the several improvements developed for the standard strategy can be applied to this strategy as well.
 The computational complexity of this strategy is similar to the complexity of the standard variant.
 Both strategies establish in total $n-1$ linkages.
 For this, they compute the inter-cluster distances (linkages) according to a priori fixed criterion, and for each selected linkage, they merge the respective clusters and update the new inter-cluster linkages.
 Therefore, the operations and the computations are similar, whereas the choice of specific linkages and/or the order might differ which can lead to different dendrograms.
 Selecting all reliable linkages, instead of the smallest one, may reduce the overall number of steps, but it might need more merges at each step.
 However, as mentioned, the total number of merges is the same for both strategies.

 On the other hand, as mentioned, an important computational advantage of the reliable strategy is the possibility of \emph{early stopping}.
 It builds and develops several clusters simultaneously, whereas the standard approach develops fewer clusters at the same time.
-Thus, if we stop at early/intermediate steps, more likely we obtain good representatives of different clusters.
-But, with the standard strategy, it could happen that only a few clusters are developed and the rest have not been started yet.
-This might happen in particular when the structures and patterns have diverse densities and shapes.
-Therefore, early-stopping, to reduce the computational time, can be more effective with our strategy.
-Then, for example, the early clusters can be exposed to the user and only the interesting and relevant ones to be selected to grow.
+Thus, if we stop at early/intermediate steps, it is more likely that we obtain good representatives of different clusters.
+But, with the standard strategy, it could happen that only a few clusters are developed and the rest have not even been started yet.
+This might happen in particular when the clusters have diverse densities and shapes.
+Therefore, early-stopping, to reduce the computational time, can be more effective with \emph{reliable agglomerative clustering}.
+For example, the early clusters can be exposed to the user to select only the interesting and relevant ones to develop further.